ShehabCE/shehabce.github.io/about.md

 I currently work as a Software Engineer at [Faculty][company].
 I previously worked at Dell Technologies for almost 2 years both at the Data Office team and [Live Optics][liveoptics] Product Development team.
 During my time at Dell, I worked as a part-time graduate teaching assistant at [The American University in Cairo][university] for 3 years where I delivered weekly sessions on data structures and algorithms to a total of 300 students.

 I have a M.Sc. degree in Computer Science and a B.Sc. degree in Computer Engineering from [The American University in Cairo][University].
-I'm a tech enthusiast who enjoys doing research on new technologies, developing production-grade solutions, and writing tech-related posts, sharing knowledge whenever I can.
+I'm a tech enthusiast who enjoys doing research on new technologies, developing production-grade services, and writing tech-related posts, sharing knowledge whenever I can.

 I am an experienced C/C++ programmer with a participation history of problem solving competitions such as Google Code Jam, Facebook Hacker Cup, Codeforces Contests, and Weekly LeetCode Contests.